A tutorial on learning from preferences and choices with Gaussian Processes: Learning from choice data

-There are two main interpretations of choice functions.
-In both interpretations, for a given option set $A \in \Qset$, the statement that an option $o_j \in A$ is rejected from $A$ (that is, $o_j \notin C(A)$) means that there is at least one option $o_i \in A$ that a subject prefers over $o_j$.
-Alice is not required to tell us which option(s) in $C(A)$ she prefers to $o_j$.
-This makes choice functions a very easy-to-use tool to express choices.

-The two interpretations differ instead in the meaning of the statement $o_i \in C(A)$. \begin{enumerate} \item In the traditional interpretation, one reads the statement $o_i \in C(A)$ as ``$o_i$ is considerate to be at least as good as all other options in $A$,” and thus infers from a statement like $\{o_i, o_j\} \subseteq C(A)$ that Alice is indifferent between $o_i$ and $o_j$. \item The alternative and more general interpretation of $\{o_i, o_j\} \subseteq C(A)$ is that $o_i$ and $o_j$ are incomparable for Alice.
-Equivalently, $\{o_i, o_j\} \subseteq C(A)$ should be read as ``$o_i$ and $o_j$ are undominated in $A$'' (in a sense that will be clarified hereafter). \end{enumerate}

-\begin{example} For simplicity, we only consider a single ingredient for the cupcakes, denoted as $x \in [0,1]$.
+\mbox{ { $C(A)=$}$\bigg\{$} , \mbox{ $\bigg\}$} and she rejects \mbox{ { $R(A)=$}$\bigg\{$} , \mbox{ $\bigg\}$}.
+What is the meaning of these choices?
+For simplicity, let us consider a single ingredient for the cupcakes, denoted as $x \in [0,1]$.
 For instance, $x$ may be the normalised amount of butter.
-We present Alice with sets of different cupcakes (only differing in the amount of butter) and asks Alice to taste them and pick up her favourite ones.
+We present Alice with sets of cupcakes that differ only in the amount of butter used.
+She is asked to taste them and select her favourites.
+In doing so, Alice is effectively choosing the recipe, that is, the butter quantity she prefers.
+Therefore, we can represent each cupcake with its butter quantity $\Big\{$ \mbox{ $\Big\}$}=$\{0.1\}$.
+Assume she chooses as the following

 It can be noted that there are cases where she chooses more than one cupcake.
 This may happen because she is considering different characteristics of the object, such as taste and softness.
 This may also happen because she is uncertain about her choices, for instance because she is selecting cupcakes to share with a group of friends (in economics this problem is referred to multiple-self decision making).
-From a machine learning perpsective, our goal is to learn a model that allows us to predict Alice's choices for the different set of cupcakes $A^*=\{x_a^*,x_b^*,x_c^*\}$. \end{example}
+From a machine learning perspective, our goal is to learn a model that allows us to predict Alice's choices for the different set of cupcakes $A^*=\{x_a^*,x_b^*,x_c^*\}$. \end{example} In the following sections, we describe how to learn Alice’s choice function $C$ from observed choice data $(A_k,C(A_k)): \text{ for } k=1,\dots,m$, and how to use it to predict her selections when presented with new sets of objects.
+To do so, we exploit the results from Section \ref{sec:choicefunintro}, which show that rational or pseudo-rational choice functions can be represented by a vector of utility functions.